MattWoelk/DirectedDiffusion/README.txt

   - doesn't really have an analog in reality.
   - use a time-stamp! :)
     - make sure that two nodes don't both send an interest for the same thing at the same time.
 (This would not be a limitation in the real world, because the time-stamp would be accurate enough that the probability of this happening would be very small.)
-Whenever there is a packet sent, it will be cloned as it is being sent.
+    - we could use a counter instead, then say that in real-life we'd use a time-stamp.
+TODO Whenever there is a packet sent, it will be cloned as it is being sent.
 Nodes currently hold on to every packet they receive forever.
 It may be good (for ram-usage) to give them a time limit.
 Each node can only have one type of data which it generates in the current implementation.